The Subtle Humanity of Yazujiro Ozu

 Beware the Kpop stans!

 Passionate, internet savvy and powered by a strong political conscience: these are Kpop stans, the young fans of Korean pop music who recently made headlines for their political activism.
-Armed with a keyboard and backed up by a powerful network, Kpop stans are indeed engaging with current political and social issues through a fervent online activity.
+Armed with a keyboard and backed up by a powerful network, Kpop stans are engaging with current political and social issues through a fervent online activity.
 But who really are these new political militants?

 All quiet on the Eastern front - The North Korean Abduction Issue